-Today, as we fire up our grills and crack open our beers, let us remember why this holiday exists: to commemorate the greatest act of shared, selfless courage the world has ever seen.
+This weekend, as we fire up our grills and crack open our beers, let us remember why we even have a July 4th holiday: to commemorate the greatest act of shared, selfless courage the world has ever seen.

 Five of them became prisoners of war.

 Nearly one-sixth of them died before the war ended.

 British forces burned, and/or looted, the homes and properties of nearly one-third of them.

 When the British did that to the property of William Floyd, he and his family fled and spent the next seven years living as refugees without income.
 His wife died two years before the war ended.

 After being forced into the wilderness by British forces, John Hart struggled to make his way home.
 When he finally got there, he found that his wife was dead and his 13 children were missing.
 He died without ever seeing them again.

 Richard Stockton was dragged from his bed and sent to prison while his property was ravaged.
 From the day of his release from prison until the day he died, he had to rely on charity from others to feed his family.